Fijishi-Enterprises/BenthicIMG-Analyser/docs/python_and_django.rst

 If you're missing any secret settings in ``secrets.json``, you'll get an ``ImproperlyConfigured`` error when running any ``manage.py`` commands.

-Check your settings module (and anything it imports from, such as ``base.py``) for details on how to specify the required secret settings.
+Check your settings module (and anything it imports from, such as ``base.py``) for details on the format of each required secret setting.

 maintenance_notice.html